Memory Debugging

 Documentation Scope

-This page documents the axiom-memory-debugging skill—systematic leak diagnosis workflows Claude uses when helping you debug memory issues.
+This page documents the axiom-performance skill — systematic leak diagnosis workflows Claude uses when helping you debug memory issues.
 The skill contains complete Instruments setup, pattern recognition, heap analysis techniques, and production crisis handling.

 For quick scanning: Use /axiom:audit-memory to scan your codebase for the 6 most common leak patterns automatically.